MontrealAI/AGI-Agent-v0/README.md

 ## 7. Conclusion: A Powerful Demonstration of Modular, Autonomy-Driven Tokenomics

 This scenario underscores **how easily** an **agent-based architecture** can pivot from one set of token rules to another.
-From local changes in L1 Business inflation and Agent token emissions, to universal bridging upgrades for cross-Business synergy, the entire system morphs without fracturing or losing legal cover.
+From local changes in L1 Business Of AGI inflation and AGI Agent token emissions, to universal bridging upgrades for cross-Business synergy, the entire system morphs without fracturing or losing legal cover.
 In short:

 1. **Local Upgrades**: AGI Agents and Businesses Of AGI each evolve their tokenomics, bridging references, or governance—fully aligned with the 2017 prior art.